Responding to anaphylactic reactions is an ideal course both as a standalone course or also as a bolt-on to other first aid courses on offer too.

 This qualification is aimed at those over 16 who are able to undertake the responsibilities associated with being a workplace emergency first aider.
 Candidates between 14-16 years can undertake the qualification, however, they should not be relied upon by employers to be a sole emergency first aider.

 It is recommended that candidates have a minimum of Level 2 literacy and numeracy or equivalent.

+Attendees will be required to demonstrate first aid procedures as they would in a real work environment.
 This includes providing CPR to a casualty who is on the floor, therefore be physically capable of doing so.